cisco/mindmeld/source/userguide/augmentation.rst

 Multi-Lingual Paraphraser
 -------------------------

-The multi-lingual paraphraser in MindMeld uses back-translation as the underlying concept to generate paraphrases.
+The multi-lingual paraphraser in MindMeld uses machine-translation as the underlying concept to generate paraphrases.
 Given an application in one of the supported languages, the forward model translates the current set of queries to English, generating a number of English translations.
 Next, the reverse model translates each of the English translations into one or more queries in the original language.
 This results in a paraphrased set of queries in the original language.

 Currently, we support the following languages: